64kramsystem/rpi_vpn_router/README.md

 ## Execution

-- take note of the ISP modem/router subnet (you'll need to log into the admin interface)
+Simple configuration:

-- prepare the card by running the script:
+- prepare the card by downloading and executing the script:

     `curl https://raw.githubusercontent.com/saveriomiroddi/rpi_vpn_router/master/install_vpn_router.sh | sudo bash -`

-- follow the instructions
 - connect the ISP modem/router to the RPi internal ethernet port
-- plug the Ethernet dongle in the RPi
-- insert the card in the RPi and boot it
+- insert the SD card, and plug the ethernet dongle in the RPi, and boot it
 - log in the RPi and execute the additional instructions
 - connect the Wifi access point to the Ethernet dongle